ethanresnick/json-api/UPGRADING.md

 - The `addToRelationship` and `removeFromRelationship` methods now run their validators with `this` set to the update Query, rather than to null/undefined.
 If you were detecting whether `this` was null/undefined, this could be a breaking change.
 Now, instead of checking if `this` is null, check if it isn't an instance of `Mongoose.Query`.

 ### Koa + Express Strategies
 - You should now provide a Host option when initializing the strategy, for security.
 See example in README.
-If you're running your API using express 4 on a Host that includes a port number you **must** now provide this option.
+If you're running your API using express 4 on a host that includes a port number you **must** now provide this option.

+## New Features
+### Global
+- It's now possible to transform the query that the library builds from the request before that query is run, to support all sorts of advanced use cases.
+See an example [here](https://github.com/ethanresnick/json-api/blob/c418ebf0411774d61f74ff8752228d3a995e5456/test/app/src/index.ts#L35).
+- The beforeSave and beforeRender transform functions are now called with an additional argument that holds an object with a `request` member, whose value is the internal request object used by the JSON:API library.

 # 2.15 -> 2.16 Breaking Changes  (Not Semver until 3.0)